grafana/grafana/docs/sources/alerting/set-up/configure-high-availability/_index.md

 ## Enable alerting high availability in Grafana using Redis

-As an alternative to Memberlist you can use Redis for high availability.
-This might be useful if you want to have a central database for HA and cannot support the meshing of all Grafana Servers.
+As an alternative to Memberlist, you can use Redis for high availability.
+This is useful if you want to have a central database for HA and cannot support the meshing of all Grafana servers.

 1. Have a redis server that supports pub/sub.
 Make sure that if you use a proxy in front of your redis cluster, the proxy does support pub/sub.
 2. In your custom configuration file ($WORKING_DIR/conf/custom.ini), go to the [unified_alerting] section.